 2) Crisis communications

 During a crisis, having strong relationships with the media will be crucial.
 You’ll need a good company spokesperson, solid media ties, skilled personnel, an explicit protocol, and suitable briefing materials to keep your brand intact during the crisis.
-Having a plan to respond quickly and win back the public’s trust is critical to your brand’s survival.
+A plan to respond quickly and win back the public’s trust is critical to your brand’s survival.

 3) Internal PR

-Journalists are considerably more willing to cover organizations with happy employees because their brand story is more trustworthy.
+Journalists are more willing to cover organizations with happy employees because their brand story is more trustworthy.
 Furthermore, especially in times of crisis, your internal communications directly impact your external communications.
 Your employees may feel anxious, confused, or make assumptions about the situation if you don’t communicate adequately with them.

 4) Thought leadership